kubeedge/kubeedge/staging/src/github.com/kubeedge/mapper-framework/README.md

 ├── hack
 │ └── make-rules
 │     └── mapper.sh
-└── Makefile
+├── pkg ------------------------ Mapper register process, almost need not change └── Makefile
 ```

 # Where does it come from?
-mapper-generator is synced from https://github.com/kubeedge/kubeedge/tree/master/staging/src/github.com/kubeedge/mapper-generator.
+mapper-framework is synced from https://github.com/kubeedge/kubeedge/tree/master/staging/src/github.com/kubeedge/mapper-framework.
 Code changes are made in that location, merged into kubeedge and later synced here.